 Sarah is a dairy nutritionist from Southwest Wisconsin, she does a great job explaining why we are so particular with what we feed our cows.
 Check out her post here, on her brand new blog!

-My friend Robin wrote a post today that talks more about feeding byproducts to dairy cows.
-She is a Dairy Nutritionist and is a great source of information.
-Check out her post here on Just Farmers.
-She also wrote a guest post for Cause Matters a while ago that shows how cow feed recipes have changed and developed to meet the needs of dairy cows over time, check it out here, it’s a pretty interesting read!
+My friend Robin is a Dairy Nutritionist and is a great source of information.
+She wrote a guest post for Cause Matters that shows how cow feed recipes have changed and developed to meet the needs of dairy cows over time, check it out HERE!

 Our neighbor wrote a great guest post about what they feed on their dairy farm, Pat was inspired to share her farm’s story and recipe after reading a story in Consumer Reports that was full of misinformation.
 Check out her post here on the SlowMoneyFarm blog.